AABENZ/CHAT/README.md

 ## 🖥️ Tech Stack

-The Document Buddy App leverages a combination of cutting-edge technologies to deliver a seamless and efficient user experience.
+This App leverages a combination of cutting-edge technologies to deliver a seamless and efficient user experience.
 Here's a breakdown of the technologies and tools used:

 - **[LangChain](https://langchain.readthedocs.io/)**: Utilized as the orchestration framework to manage the flow between different components, including embeddings creation, vector storage, and chatbot interactions.